thombashi/pytest-discord/README.rst

     $ export PYTEST_DISCORD_WEBHOOK=<https://discordapp.com/api/webhooks/...>
     $ pytest

-Or, you can specify webhook URL of a discord channel via ini-options (described later).
+Or, you can specify a webhook URL of a discord channel via ``ini-options`` (described later).

-Increse the verbosity level
+Increase the verbosity level
 --------------------------------------------
 ::